ibmjstart/bluemix-java-postgresql-uploader/README.md

    |------------|----------------------------------------------------|
    | *example:* | `$ cf create-service postgresql 100 postgresql_JPU`|

 3. From the directory you placed your WAR file in, push the app with a -p flag to specify the WAR file path and the --no-start option so we can bind our required service before starting our app.
-Give your app a unique app name to be used as its path.
+Give your app a unique app name to be used as its host; for example: this would be https://jpu.ng.bluemix.net.

    | *usage:*   | `$ cf push APP [--no-manifest] [--no-start] [-p PATH]`       |
    |------------|-----------------------------------------------------------------|